 With its system accreditation the university proved to the Accreditation Council that it has a highly developed and effective quality management system.
 With this, the university can itself develop and certify study programmes which meet the European and national requirements of the the Standing Conference of the State Ministers of Education and Cultural Affairs in Germany, the German Rectors' Conference and the Accreditation Council.
 The University is itself responsible for regularly checking and developing the study programmes.
 At HFU this is carried out by means of a complex peer review procedure with internal and external specialists with which all study programmes are regularly certified.

 Furtwangen University was one of the first in Germany to take these steps.
-In 2020 it has gone one step further by planning to be one of the first universities again to introduce an alternative accreditation procedure with an Advisory Council model.
-The Quality Council on which only external members sit, advises the University on a continual basis on its QMS.
+In 2020 it went one step further becoming one of the first universities again to introduce an alternative accreditation procedure with an Advisory Board model.
+The Quality Advisory Board of external members advises the University on its QMS on an ongoing basis.
 This is the most advanced form of quality assurance system at European universities.

 Furtwangen University is taking its accreditation system to the next level: HFU has applied for an alternative accreditation procedure together with the Hochschule der Medien Stuttgart (HdM) and Nuertingen-Geislingen University (HfWU).
 The key element is the establishment of a Quality Council at each of the participating universities.
 These Quality Councils will deliver external quality assurance and development impetus on a continual basis, working together to provide the highest possible quality of study programmes and teaching.